 No in-person human subjects research can begin until approved by the department chair (or unit manager) and College Dean (or designee).
 If there are any required deviations from the SOP, these must be approved by the Research Office.

 - Faculty, students, technicians and other staff must not be compelled to engage in activities that they are not comfortable with.
 The faculty researcher will inform their staff that they have the right to refuse to engage in activities that could expose them to the public and obtain positive consent of their willingness to assume the risks involved.
-Everyone involved in the research will sign a University participation in research during COVID pledge, either the PI/Faculty Pledge or the Researcher Pledge.
+Each returning researcher who has on-site supervision of graduate students, undergraduates, staff and/or postdocs are required to sign a pledge indicating that they will abide by the university, college, departmental and group plan.
+Find the PI/Faculty Pledge here.

 - Standard Operating Procedures for Face-to-Face human subjects research include: